 We are committed...

-- to offer and maintain instructional programs that provide an understanding of people and their cultures, past and present and knowledge of their social, political, economic, and environmental systems
+- To offer and maintain instructional programs that provide an understanding of people and their cultures, past and present, related to the structure of the social, environmental, political and economic systems in which humans operate.

-- to conduct research in our programmatic areas within the various sub-disciplines of anthropology, in order to advance and expand knowledge of the field of anthropology
+- To conduct research in our programmatic areas within the various sub-disciplines of anthropology, in order to advance and expand knowledge in the field of anthropology.

-One of the ways we accomplish these things is through the synergistic effects of an active program of field and laboratory research and the teaching and training of students.
+One of the ways we accomplish these things is through the synergistic effects of an active program of field and laboratory research as well as the teaching and training of students.

 The program prepares undergraduate students to describe and explain the human condition through exposure to the anthropological lens of human variation across the world’s societies and over time.
 Emphasis on the use of multiple tools to understand behavior and biology is fundamental to an anthropological approach to studying humankind, and invaluable in helping students examine contemporary issues in their lives and the world.
 The department has three programmatic areas of research and scholarship that students can benefit from: environment, globalization, and development.

 Anthropology majors follow a liberal arts curriculum that provides a broad education with an emphasis on learning how to learn.
-The department has six research and teaching laboratories and two summer field schools.
-Field classes that involve the excavation of archaeological sites are offered during the summer.
-A cultural anthropology field school studies a myriad of issues on Indian reservations.
+The department has eleven research and teaching laboratories and three summer field schools.
+Field classes are offered during the summer that involve the excavation of archaeological sites, searching for Eocene primates, and ethnographic research on Indian reservations.
 Graduates should be able to view the human condition from its behavioral, biological, and historical perspectives.
 The well-rounded liberal arts education plus acquisition of important marketable skills including analytical ability, communication, and people skills, make anthropology graduates valuable in health, international development, business, government, and education.